 If you wish to study this course full-time you must apply through UCAS.
-UCAS Code: W210 BA / GD.
+UCAS course code: 2A5T.
 Institution code Y70.

 Full-time: 3 years